Skip to main content

 Description

 Simple, compact music player built using a Raspberry Pi Pico W, programmed in Rust.
 It will allow users to play, pause, and skip songs stored on an SD card through a speaker, whose volume can be controlled using a potentiometer.
-The LCD display is meant to show the playing song's title.
+The playing song's title will be shown on an LCD.

 Motivation